trnkv/IndicoAbstract/README.md

 # Welcome to IndicoAbstract's documentation!
 Generator of Indico's Book of Abstract.

-## To start the program for the first time you should run this commands in the terminal one by one:
+## To start the program for the first time you should run this command in the terminal:

-1. `pip3 install lxml --user`

-2. `pip3 install docxtpl --user`
+`pip3 install -r requirements.txt`

-3. `python3 main.py`

 ## To change path to input files you should open 'main.py' in a text editor and replace required variables:
 `CONFERENCEINFO_XMLFILENAME`